LOADING ...

 the good.
 She was opinionated, uneducated, prejudiced,

-overbearing, everything she read, true or not, and when it came
+overbearing, believed everything she read, or not, and when it came

-to religion was to say the least.
+to was over-zealous to say the least.
 A mind boggling combination

-but she was pretty, very pretty and I often wonder, bordering on
+but she was pretty, very and I would often wonder, bordering on

-complete confusion, how a person of this description could life.
+complete confusion, how a person of this description rationalise life.

-This was a series of characteristics that many in my life I would
+This was a series of characteristics that times in my life I would

-look back on in bewilderment and the women I sought after I was older
+look back on in bewilderment and the women I sought after when I was

-would be nothing like her.
-In the pain of youth, the of my neglect,
+would be nothing her.
+In the pain of youth, the misery of my neglect,

-characteristics of my personality would become the guiding of my
+of my personality would become the guiding force of my

 life and would everything I did or was to become.
 I shall explain

-later in the about them which I call my Four Doors of Doom.
+later in the story about them which I call my Doors of Doom.

-The mirror, the plaything for man's vanity.
-The mirror was to
+The mirror, the great plaything for man's vanity.
+The was to

 become, at times, my of refuge and other, my alter ego and its

-magnificent obsession a relentless pursuit of attention.
+magnificent obsession with a pursuit of attention.
 It served as

 one place I could go to see myself, to find love, in an otherwise

-loveless household where I could be great, where I could be or
+loveless household where I could be great, I could be anything or

-anyone I wanted to be - one percent pure escapism until I
+anyone I wanted to be - one hundred pure escapism until I

 discovered its precious secret.
 The lives, it breathes, it talks,

-it lies, it has a personality all its own.
-It is a genie that all
+it lies, it has a all its own.
+It is a genie that grants all

 the wishes you could dream, at least in my case - all except two.

-It was my 14th birthday, the day that my life forever.
-My brother
+It was my 14th birthday, the day that changed my life forever.
+My

 Michael, the one person who was my light, my friend, my hero, was

-killed by a driver in a head-on collision.
+by a drunk driver in a head-on collision.
 He died instantly.
 I

-couldn't bring myself to go to his funeral.
+couldn't even bring to go to his funeral.
 My agony was so great I

-just couldn't come face to face him that one last time.
-My failure to
+just couldn't come face to face with him that one last time.
+My to

-attend intensified my parents' resentment for me even more.
-But from
+attend intensified my parents' resentment for me more.
+But from that

-moment on, nothing seemed to matter, especially that hell called
+moment on, nothing seemed to matter, that living hell called

 'home'.
-For one year after his I roamed the streets in a fog barely
+For one year after his death I roamed the streets in a fog

 conscious of anything or anyone.
 I discovered alcohol, and girls,